 Education and training

-- Malinois - even less troublesome, their short wool should be treated with a special brush or glove 2-3 times a month.
+- Malinois - even less troublesome, it is enough to process their short wool with a special brush or mitten 2-3 times a month.
 When molting - 2-3 times a week.

-- turn of intestines;
+- twisting intestines;

 - oncological diseases.

 In addition, shepherd dogs often develop obesity without proper exercise.
 And if the owner does not follow the pet's diet, then he may suffer from food allergies.